 This low-carb Bacon Cheddar Breakfast Casserole is super tasty and quick to put together, so it makes a great addition to your family breakfast or brunch spread.

 Breakfast doesn’t have to be full of carbs.
-While we still enjoy making low-carb pancakes, the rest of the family doesn’t always love these versions.
+While we still enjoy making low-carb pancakes, the rest of the family doesn’t always love these versions because they aren’t the “real thing”.
 This breakfast casserole solves those breakfast squabbles.

 Breakfast Casserole Ingredients

 Breakfast casseroles can be made with just about any ingredients you wish, but we find that the bacon, cheddar and broccoli version is a favorite.
 It’s healthy, light and delicious.